Xeljanz Side Effects Linked To Pulmonary Embolism, DVT, Blood Clots and Wrongful Death

 - Leg pain or tenderness, or red/discolored skin

 When the FDA first approved Xeljanz in 2012, Pfizer was required to conduct a post-marketing clinical trial to evaluate the heart risks, cancer risks and infection risks.
-The trial involved evaluation of the 5mg twice daily dose, which is currently approved for rheumatoid arthritis, and a higher 10mg twice daily dose, which is often used for ulcerative colitis and may be prescribed by some doctors.
+The trial involved evaluation of the 5mg twice daily dose, which is currently approved for rheumatoid arthritis, and a higher 10mg twice daily dose that is often used for ulcerative colitis and may be prescribed by some doctors.

-Pfizer knew or should have known about the blood clot risk highlighted in this study much earlier, and failed to adequately research the potential Xeljanz side effects before the drug was ever introduced or approved.
+Pfizer knew or should have known about the Xeljanz blood clot risk highlighted in this study much earlier.
+Yet, they failed to adequately research the potential Xeljanz side effects before the drug was ever introduced or approved.

 If earlier warnings had been provided to users and the medical community about the importance of monitoring for signs or symptoms of a blood clot, many individuals may have avoided a pulmonary embolism, deep vein thrombosis, stroke or wrongful death.

-To determine whether you or a loved one may be entitled to a Xeljanz settlement, request a free consultation and case evaluation.
+To determine whether you or a loved one may be entitled to a Xeljanz blood clot settlement, request a free consultation and case evaluation.